Cycling from Gracefield to Messines, Quebec: the paved railway track to the butcher

 A quick stop in Gracefield

 At the end fo the day we did a few km extra in Gracefield.
-It appears the town is hanging in there thanks to its somewhat regional responsibility, but man is it ever another world than my small town in the Netherlands where I grew up.
+It appears the town is hanging in there thanks to its somewhat regional function, but man is it ever another world than my small town in the Netherlands where I grew up.

 Back in Gracefield: Hard ICe Cream:

-Back in Gracefield: Hard Ice cream: “Maple Wall nut” & “Butterscoth”
+Back in Gracefield: Hard Ice cream: “Maple Wallnut” & “Butterscoth”

 Nothing says Rural Quebec then duct tape and a horse shoe in one photo.